dq0708/joint_vl_sero/README.md

 - *joint_vl_sero_r.R*: R code for fitting the joint Bayesian model.

 - *joint_vl_sero_jags.txt*: JAGS code for fitting the joint Bayesian model.

+- *model_par_diag_Covid.pdf*: Full model diagnostic report for the primary model fitted to the COVID-19 PEP study data, as described in Section 4.1 of the main manuscript.